beatlab-mcmaster/BEATmonitor/src/postprocess/README.md

 ```bash
 conda activate bangle_post_processing
 ```
+You will know you have successfully activated the environment when you see `(bangle_post_processing)` at the start of your terminal prompt.

-## Template example/tutorial
+## Template tutorial

-Once the environment is activated, the tutorial script can be run in Jupyter Lab:
+Once the environment is activated, you can step through an example tutorial script in Jupyter Lab.
+First launch Jupyter Lab by running the following command in the terminal:

 ```bash
 jupyter lab